Swift J1644+57 as an off-axis Jet: Introduction

-Motivated by this analysis we explore here the possibility that Sw J1644 was viewed off-axis and the apparent increase of the energy implied by the radio observations arose when it was slowing down.
+Motivated by the off-axis equipartition analysis we explore here the possibility that Sw J1644 was viewed off-axis and the apparent increase of the energy implied by the radio observations arose when it was slowing down.
 The peak at around 200 d was reached when we observed the whole jet.
+Applying Occam's razor, we seek the simplest solution of this type and ask whether it might provide a good fit to observations.
+As such we consider in our analysis a toy model consisting of a simple `top-hat' jet and do not add additional free parameters describing the exact profile of the kinetic energy and Lorentz factor of the jet as a function of latitude.
 The structure of the paper is as follows.
 We begin in \S \ref{sec:equi} with a description of the results of the off-axis equipartition analysis of the radio observations of Sw J1644.
 In \S \ref{sec:FwdModel} we describe a blast wave propagation model for the multi-wavelength flux of an off-axis jet.
 Using this formalism we analyze in \S \ref{sec:SwJ1644model} the radio and X-ray observations of Sw J1644 and using MCMC we obtain a best-fit set of parameters.
 We summarize our findings and conclude in \S \ref{sec:conc}.